battlecode/battlecode-server-2017/specs.md

 Robots are the central part of the Battlecode world.
 There are two types of basic robots.
 Note that we use the terms 'robot' and 'unit' interchangeably.
 All ranges below are specified as square distances (that is, the square of the Euclidean distance between two points).
 All these values can be seen in `RobotType.java` under the values `count`, `sensorRadiusSquared`, `attackRadiusMaxSquared`, and `maxHealth`.
 For example, the SOLDIER max health value is `RobotType.SOLDIER.maxHealth`.
 Construction turns is under the variable `captureTurns`.

+Hitpoints regenerate slowly over time (.25 per turn when it hasn't been damaged in the last 30 turns, based on `GameConstants.HEAL_TURN_DELAY` and `GameConstants.HEAL_RATE`).
+The HQ does not regenerate.

 ### HQ
 The HQ is your main base, and by far the most important unit you have.
 Each team starts the game off with one HQ.
 The HQ is invincible, and can't be destroyed.
 Your company HQ produces the robot COWBOYs that can herd cows.
 - Robot count: 0